D2RTECHDEV/express_starter_kit/README.md

 #### 1. Setting Up the Test Environment

+Before adding tests,
+a.
+Ensure that you have validated the content of docker-compose.only-db-test.yml file.
+Please validate the MYSQL password matches with one in the .env file.
-Before adding tests, ensure that the Docker test database is running.
-Start it by running:
+b.
+Ensure that the Docker test database is running.
+You can start it by running below command:

 ```bash
 docker-compose -f docker-compose.only-db-test.yml up -d